|

 (3)

-too late for you to file a Peremptory Challenge,
+it's too late for you to file a Peremptory

 Cause An

-want to take a blank Challenge for Cause form with you to court, just
+a blank Challenge for Cause form with you

 If